AndresGiraldol/nodetraning/README.md

 - ### HomeWok 3 same folder of Homework 2

+- ## HomeWork 4

+ $ npm run serve // to init the server
+ $ npm run seed:init // to populate the inital data

 ## Install

 1. Start postgres with Docker, with the command `docker-compose up`